Best Footer Design Tips for your Website

 For example, rather than spelling out “Follow us on Facebook,” you can give out a FB icon that links to your Facebook page.
 This looks attractive and also solves the purpose, and that’s precisely what we need for a great footer.
 How to Geek uses a lot of Graphic Elements in their footer, which are easily visible, very enticing, and also very comprehensible.

 3. Adhere to the site’s writing style and design theme

 All site components, to be specific, the header, the body, and the footer, ought to be composed and spoke to similarly.
 The hues, the text, and the structure design must be similar.
 It must not look like the footer is a different entity.
 Instead, it should blend in as one.
 The tone of the web architecture ought to be legitimate and reasonable.
 Therefore, maintain consistency when working on your footer is very crucial.
 Many website designers add a “footer box” that proves to be a massive mistake as it separates the footer from the rest of the website.
 So, please do not underestimate this section and give equal emphasis to it.

-Squareboat uses a footer that completely blends with the theme of the rest of the website.
+Squareboat has one of the best footer design that completely blends with the theme of the rest of the website.
 The footer is simple and looks like it is an indispensable part of the website.

 Medium keeps the copyright very subtle and minimalistic so that it solves the purpose without coming into the way and taking away the attention from more important details.